 - EU Energy and Environmental Law

-- The Law of the European Economic and Monetary Union
+- The Law of the European Economic and the Monetary Union

 - European Constitutionalism: Theories and Experiences

 - EU Social Law

 - Representation of Interests in the EU: Legal and Political Aspects